The Future of Procurement: Trends That Are Shifting The Industry

 Today, we see risk management conflicts where privacy and technology intersect.
 In the future, we can expect more safeguards to be put in place as the industry learns more through trial and error.
 For example, we can expect to see the growth of highly-specialized teams to evaluate and measure risk and the consequences of error.

 Companies will be forced to continually innovate to keep up with their competitors.
-According to EY, the main functional challenge will be making procurement a channel for innovation to and from the supplier base.
+Over the next year, one overarching functional challenge will be making procurement a channel for innovation to and from the supplier base.
 It’s commonplace for larger firms to offer expertise in direction and management, sourcing skills from a third party for more detailed work.
 This allows for more flexibility, both for the company and the talent it sources.
 As technology evolves to more seamlessly connect with people, this becomes easier for businesses to do.
 It’s predicted that by 2030, freelance work will be trending to become the norm over full-time jobs within the sector.
 In the age of a highly skilled and multi-faceted workforce, higher-level teams will gain more context into the operations of their contractors.